2022-cs244/2022-cs244.github.io/deliverables/tutorial-exercises.md

 P4 Tutorial
 -------------

-There are two main [P4 tutorial](https://github.com/2021-cs344/tutorials/) exercises for you to complete: basic forwarding and basic tunneling.
+There are two [P4 tutorial](https://github.com/2021-cs344/tutorials/) exercises for you to complete: [basic forwarding](https://github.com/2021-cs344/tutorials/tree/cs344/p4app-exercises/basic.p4app) and [basic tunneling](https://github.com/2021-cs344/tutorials/tree/cs344/p4app-exercises/basic_tunnel.p4app).
 In the first exercise, you will implement a very basic IPv4 router.
 In the second exercise you will extend the basic forwarding with support for a basic tunneling protocol.

 ### How to run the P4 tutorial exercises